Geoffrey-42/rag-groundx-mcp-server/README.md

    ```

 4. (Optional) **Configure your environment within a .env file**:
-   (Can be skipped if you configure the environment within the claude_desktop_config.json file)
    - Create a `.env` file in the root directory:
      ```bash
      touch .env